 News 02 October 2023

-FAIR Data Management in Religous Studies Research
+FAIR Data Management in Religious Studies Research

 If you missed our recent workshop on FAIR Data Management, here is the link to the pre-recorded webinar with more information on how to make your research data set compliant with the FAIR principles.
 You can also read about some topics discussed during our workshop September 29, 2023.